 Although we are one the smallest amateur drama groups in Scotland with a membership of around a dozen, we remain very active.
-We currently stage two productions per year; an entry into our local one act festival in February and a one week production at the Edinburgh Festival Fringe in August.
+We usually stage two productions per year; an entry into our local one act festival in February and a one week production at the Edinburgh Festival Fringe in August.
 Our Fringe production is often performed again by request at other venues.

 Our modest numbers allow us to carefully tailor our choice of play.
 It also means that few Mercators ever get the chance to "rest".
 And very few clubs of our size can boast three published playwrights in their ranks.